ARLahan/Flask-Scaffold/README.md

 * Both the scaffold and the new project run under Python 2.7+ and 3.3+ (including 3.5)

-* It is generated a new project on the fly, with the following dependencies installed (if the -v parameter is used):
+* It is generated a new project on the fly, with the following dependencies installed (if the -v argument is used):
   - alembic==0.8.3
   - blinker==1.4
   - coverage==4.0.2